zhengpd/npkg/README.md

 - [cli](https://github.com/urfave/cli): a useful package for building cli commands in Go
 - [nixpkgs](https://github.com/NixOS/nixpkgs): a large software packages repository
 - [nix](https://github.com/NixOS/nix): a powerful package manager
+- [task](https://github.com/go-task/task): a task runner / build tool that aims to be simpler and easier to use